-It is important to understand the meaning of some of the terms used in this guide.
-The following terms are defined under section 2 of Customs Act 1967:-
+- 9. It is important to understand the meaning of some of the terms used in this guide.
+The following terms are defined under section 2 of Customs Act 1967:- - (a) "Export" with its grammatical variations and cognate expressions means to take or cause to be taken out of Malaysia by land, sea or air or to place any goods in vessel, conveyance or aircraft for the purpose such goods being taken out of Malaysia by land, sea or air.

-- 3.1 "Export" with its grammatical variations and cognate expressions means to take or cause to be taken out of Malaysia by land, sea or air or to place any goods in a vessel, conveyance or aircraft for the purpose of such goods being taken out of Malaysia by land, sea or air. - "Exporter" includes any person by whom any goods (including goods transferred from an importing aircraft or ship) are exported from Malaysia or supplied for use as aircraft's or ship's stores, and also the owner, or any person acting on his behalf, and any person who for customs purposes signs any document relating to goods exported or intended for exportation or supplied or intended for supply as aircraft's or ship's stores as aforesaid. - 3.3 "Owner" in respect of goods includes any person (other than an officer of customs acting in his official capacity) being or holding himself out to be the owner, importer, exporter, consignee, agent or person in possession of, or beneficially interested in, or having any control of, or power of disposition over, the goods.
+- (b) "Exporter" includes any person by whom any goods (including goods transferred from an importing aircraft or ship) are exported from Malaysia or supplied for use as aircraft's or ship's stores, and also the owner, or any person acting on his behalf, and any person who for customs purposes signs any document relating to goods exported or intended for exportation or supplied or intended for supply as aircraft's or ship's stores as aforesaid. - (c) "Owner" in respect of goods includes any person (other than an officer of customs acting in his official capacity) being or holding himself out to be the owner, importer, exporter, consignee, agent or person in possession of, or beneficially interested in, or having any control of, or power of disposition over, the goods.

-4. Place and Time of Exportation
+PLACE AND TIME OF EXPORTATION

-An exportation of goods shall be made at the customs ports and legal landing places or at the place permitted by the proper officer of customs irrespective of whether it is exported by sea, air or land.
+- 10. An exportation of goods shall be made at the customs ports and legal landing places or at the place permitted by the proper officer of customs irrespective of whether they depart by sea, air or land. - 11.
 Exported goods need to be declared in the respective export declaration forms.
-They can only be released from customs control after customs duty, if any, has been paid in full except as otherwise allowed by the Director General.
+They can only be released from customs control after the customs duty, if any, has been paid in full except as otherwise allowed under the Customs Act 1967. - 12.
 Every exporter or owner of the goods shall make personally or by his agent to the proper officer of customs, a declaration, substantially in the prescribed form of the goods to be exported immediately before export at the exit point.

-5. Liability of GST on Exported Goods
+LIABILITY OF GST ON EXPORTED GOODS

-An exporter or owner of the exported goods as described under the Customs Act 1967 is liable to pay customs duty, if any, at the time of exportation.
+13. An exporter or owner of the exported goods is liable to pay customs duty, if any, at the time of exportation.
 However, for the purpose of GST, the exporter can zero-rate the supply of goods when he exports such goods.